Typeform/embed/packages/embed/README.md

   - `response_id` (string) same as above (for backward compatibility with old embed SDK)

 See [callbacks example in demo package](../../packages/demo-html/public/callbacks.html).

+### Positioning and overlapping

+All embeds that are intended to be displayed over existing content in the website have **z-index set to 10001**.
+If you want to display content over your typeform you need to make sure it has higher z-index.
+However if you want your typeform to display over other content in your website you need to set its z-index to a value of 10000 or lower.

+This is related to all embeds:

+- popup
+- slider
+- sidetab
+- popover
+- widget - on mobile devices widget opens in fullscreen modal window (unless `inlineOnMobile` is set)

 ### Loading and reloading embedded forms